 - a) In exceptional cases and when discussion relates to a delicate or restricted subject, any member can request for it to be pursued in-camera.
-The request to hold an in-camera discussion will usually be granted by the Chair without a vote.
-The request but may be put to a vote if the Chair does not there is disagreement. - a)b)When a discussion moves in-camera, persons who are not members of Council will be asked to leave unless Council specifically desires their continued presence. - b)c)Any in-camera discussion and related documents are deemed-confidential and may not be reported beyond members of Council, except that.
-Discussion and documents are restricted to members of Council.
-The final decision and the results of subsequent any votes approved motions are to be made public by the Chair-immediately following the incamera discussion.
+The request to hold an in-camera discussion will usually be granted by the Chair without a vote but may be put to a vote if there is disagreement. - b) When a discussion moves in-camera, persons who are not members of Council will be asked to leave unless Council specifically desires their continued presence. - c) Any in-camera discussion and related documents are confidential and may not be reported beyond members of Council, except that the results of any approved motions are made public immediately following the in-camera discussion.